 - group work

-Independent study is supported by our Virtual Learning Environment, Blackboard.
+Independent study is supported by our Virtual Learning Environment, Canvas.
 Reading lists and suggested resources for independent study provide you with clear direction, while regular contact hours and informal feedback throughout the programme provide all the support you may need.

 Our comprehensive support services will help you to achieve your full potential – both academically and personally.